el-tocino/sentences/README.md

 split.sh converts audio files from mp3 to 16k mono wav files, and then splits that based on silence.  findsource.py compares the transcription to the source sentences and adds its tops three guesses to that file.

 I used deep speech since I had it setup, and pushing 40+hours of audio through google's api was going to start costing me.
-It's running on an nvidia 1030 with an i7-4770.
+It's running on an nvidia 1030 with an i7-4770 with 4gb of RAM and a slow spindle hd.
 It handles about 11 sentences*/queries a minute, slightly slower than real time.
 A better card would increase the speed, of course.
 Once I get the sentences aligned with the source text may try retraining the model.....just not on a 1030.

-* a single sentence in my case averages 5.8 seconds of clearly recorded English.
+* a single sentence in my case averages 5 seconds of clearly recorded English.

 ### the stuff